December massacres: Historical significance

-While mass executions and arrests were common throughout the Korean War, the December massacres put increased international pressure and criticism on the Rhee regime.
-North Korean forces were equally guilty of committing large scale atrocities throughout the war.
+Earlier that same year, the Rhee regime committed the Bodo League massacre, during which between 60,000 and 200,000 communists and alleged communist sympathizers were killed.
+The December massacres put increased international pressure and criticism on the Rhee regime.
+North Korean forces were also guilty of committing crimes throughout the war.
 One such instance in June 1950 resulted in the murder of over 700 wounded soldiers, medical staff and civilians in the Seoul National University Hospital Massacre.
-Other such incidents, notably the Bloody Gulch Massacre, chiefly targeted soldiers but were particularly gruesome.
-Captured soldiers were routinely rounded up and shot in the head or machine gunned.
 The back and forth nature of the atrocities fueled the opposing sides propaganda machines for the duration of the war.

 Reports of mass executions continued to damage the legitimacy of the South Korean government and in turn the credibility of the United Nations intervention.
 Mass executions generally declined following the December massacres but the Rhee regime further cemented its heavy-handed image.
 The massacres made easy political propaganda for communist forces and were used to denounce the regime in the South for years to come.